Mistreatment Policy

 Students may report mistreatment using any of the following avenues:

-• Complete this online form with the option of anonymously reporting a mistreatment.
+- Complete this online form with the option of anonymously reporting a mistreatment.

-• Document the mistreatment on course evaluations.
+- Document the mistreatment on course evaluations.

-All reports submitted through these mechanisms will be received by the Associate Dean for Student Affairs and will be reviewed with the Vice Dean for Undergraduate Medical Education on a monthly basis.
+All reports submitted through these mechanisms will be received by the Senior Associate Dean for Student Affairs and will be reviewed with the Vice Dean for Undergraduate Medical Education immediately.
 Trends will be monitored.
-The individual mistreatment incidents as well as trends will be brought to the attention of the Vice Dean for Faculty Affairs (if faculty involved) or Associate Dean for Graduate Medical Education (if resident involved), as well as the appropriate Chair or Program Director, or appropriate administrator at the clinical site.
-The responsible supervisor will have ten (10) business days to initiate a response and communicate this to the Associate Dean for Student Affairs.
+The individual mistreatment incidents as well as trends will be brought to the attention brought to the attention of the assistant dean for basic science education (if the mistreatment occured during the basic science education) or the assistant dean for clinical education (if the mistreatment occurred in the clinical space) as well as the responsible course or clerkship director and Program director.
+The responsible supervisor will have ten business days to review the available documentation, discuss with the person accused of the mistreatment, initiate a corrective response and communicate this to the Senior Associate Dean for Student Affairs.
 Incidents submitted through this form may be made anonymously, however, UofL is limited in its ability to investigate and respond to anonymous reports.
 The preference is for all reports to include contact information such that follow-up can occur.

+Incidents submitted through this form may be made anonymously, however, UofL is limited in its ability to investigate and respond to anonymous reports.
+The preference is for all reports to include contact information such that follow up can occur.

 Retaliation against students reporting mistreatment is regarded as a form of mistreatment and will not be tolerated.
 Accusations that retaliation has occurred will be handled in the same manner as accusations concerning other forms of mistreatments.

-If you require an immediate response to protect your safety or the safety of others, notify law enforcement authorities immediately.
+If you require an immediate emergency response to protect your safety or the safety of others, notify law enforcement authorities immediately.